 Salt was an issue for Oliver’s kidneys and protein had to be kept low, so our diet had to be readdressed.
 I didn’t add much salt to our food so I had to research where else salt could be cut out. questions I had to find the answers to were;

 which food was salt free? (less than I had hoped!
 Even bottled water has salt in!)

 what salt free alternative foods could I afford?

 Salts negative effect on Oliver’s kidneys means his medicine has to be increased if he has too much salt and the higher his medicine the more damage they could do to his kidneys and the risks of a kidney transplant increases.
-After watching both a nephew and a niece go through kidney transplants I am determined to do whatever I can to avoid Oliver having one.
+After watching both a nephew and a niece go through kidney transplants I was determined to do whatever I could to avoid Oliver having one.
 He can live a long and happy life with medicine and food management and minimal impact on his life experience without the horrific ordeal of kidney transplants that would also mean huge disruption on the rest of his life.
 So his diet is an important part of managing his condition.

 Exploration and research

 I have explored what we eat and how our bodies react to food, how our mental state is affected by food, exercise and self-care.
 There is a lot of twisted truths to make you buy certain foods.
 Some brands make out they are healthy but are actually not.
 Instead they are increasing someone else’s pocket whilst destroying the purchaser’s health including weight issues, sleep, brain function, higher risk of disease including cancer.
 Understanding our bodies and what it needs as an individual is crucial to our wellbeing as well as knowing what foods are REALLY good for us, what body movement we enjoy (exercise doesn’t have to be horrible), eating food we love and looking after our mind and body.
 We all deserve to be healthy and happy and we don’t have to give everything up to have this.
 It is just a matter of knowing what we really want and learning how to integrate it into our individual lives.